 The user has the option of enabling or disabling the position Feedback signal.
 The factory default configuration will have the Feedback enabled.
 When the Feedback is enabled, but not in use (i.e., not wired to a load) the "STAT" and "FB_OPEN" LEDs will illuminate.
 This status alarm is helpful in alerting the user to open Feedback wiring, but can be a nuisance when the Feedback is purposely disconnected or unused.
 Disabling the Feedback signal turns off the output and eliminates the status alarm.
-If HART or Serial communications are not immediately available to disable the Feedback signal, you can apply a 250 ohm load resistor across the Feedback terminals 37 (-) and 38 (+) to simulate a Feedback loop and eliminate the alarm.
+If HART or Serial communications are not immediately available to disable the Feedback signal, you can apply a 250 ohm load resistor across the Feedback loop and eliminate the alarm.